We spent 284 hours researching and testing lacing techniques for running shoes. Here, you’ll find our best recommendations. Enjoy.

 Some shoes have lace pockets to keep your laces out of the way.
-This will minimize the distraction and lessen the chances of stepping on them.
+This will minimise the distraction and lessen the chances of stepping on them.
 If your shoes do not have lace pockets, make sure to tuck them in before you start your course.

 Making a perfect knot

 Needless to say, no matter how perfect is the fit of the shoe, constantly untangling laces’ ends can drive you nuts, and take all the tranquill of your beloved run.

 We browsed hard and came up with the best ways to tie running shoes, and tested them.

 There are plenty of ways to tie your shoes, even better - there is a wonderful portal, dedicated solely to tying your shoes in 1000+ different ways.
 However, when it comes to running security is put forward, and we have selected the 3 best ways to tie your running shoes fast and lasting.

 First one is the Ian knot.
 It is known on the web as the perfect way to make a bow before you clip your eyes once.

 It is fast, easy to do and let’s agree on this: we do need our lacing to be complete with a knot that takes 1 second from start to finish.